Fractional Analytic QCD beyond Leading Order: Minimal analytic coupling

 There are several ways to obtain analytical versions of the strong couplant $a_s$ (see, e.g. \cite{Bakulev:2008td}).
 Here we will follow MA approach \cite{ShS,MSS,Sh} as discussed in Introduction.
 To the fractional case, the MA approach was generalized by Bakulev, Mikhailov and Stefanis (hereinafter referred to as the BMS approach), which was presented in three famous papers \cite{BMS1,Bakulev:2006ex,Bakulev:2010gm} (see also a previous paper \cite{Karanikas:2001cs}, the reviews \cite{Bakulev:2008td,Cvetic:2008bn} and Mathematica package in \cite{Bakulev:2012sm}).

-We first show the leading order BMS results, and later we will go beyond LO, following our results for the usual strong couplant obtained in the previous section (see Eqs. (\ref{tanu.1})-(\ref{tdmp1N})).
+We first show the leading order BMS results, and later we will go beyond LO, following our results for the usual strong couplant obtained in the previous section (see Eq. (\ref{tdmp1N})).